arcissm/progressive-overload/README.md

 - progressivelly overload time of exercises
 - add unloacked + muscle tag to search through exercises
 - Fix mumbo jumbo of backend.
 There's definetly a cleaner way to write it.
 Find it.
+- add justification feature.
+To appeal a case where a break is justified.
+Create a judgy, jurry and executionner

 ### WISE WORDS FROM A WIZARD
 - use npm nosql instead of my whole backend stuff